-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 Later, at Katie’s bridal shower, Stassi, accompanied by Katie, asked Ariana about the non-disclosure agreement form.
 Ariana said that she never signed it and that she would never do such a thing.
 She also said that she never saw a man who could’ve been Lala’s boyfriend.

 Stassi, in her confessional interview, gave her opinion that Ariana was lying.
-Stassi pointed out that Ariana was choking her words and fidgeting.
+Stassi pointed out that Ariana was choking on her words and fidgeting.

 Regarding that scene, Lala poked fun at how Katie couldn’t even stop obsessing over her at her own bridal shower.